andrewhou1/BlindShadowRemoval/README.md

 # Blind Removal of Facial Foreign Shadows
 Official Github repository for "Blind Removal of Facial Foreign Shadows", accepted to BMVC 2022.

+## Dependencies
+Our method has the following dependencies:

+1.
+2.
+3.
+4.

 ## Preprocessing a New Image
 Before feeding an image to our method, use